parMaster/tools/README.md

+## Building, installing
+Build the binaries:
+>make build

+Build the binaries and installs them to $GOPATH/bin:

+>make install

+Uninstall the binaries:
+>make uninstall

+# Tools

 ## myip

 Prints the external IP address of the router.
 Note, that it can take up to 128 seconds to return a result.
 Can be used in a pipe: